-Godiva Track Club puts on a 5k timed race just for RS participants on the last weekend of the program, which this year is Saturday, May 20th.
+Godiva Track Club puts on a 5k timed race just for RS participants following the last week of the program, which this year is Saturday, June 9th.
 The race takes place on Duke University's Al Buehler Cross Country Trail.
 Participants may complete a different 5k within two weeks of the program’s end to earn a graduation shirt.

 For over a decade, Carolina Godiva Track Club has made Running Start an annual spring event.
 The late Bruce Koenig developed the program to encourage people to take up running.
 Affectionately known as "Coach Bubba," Bruce also became director of Godiva's Marathon Training Program.
 Other Godiva members have led the program since Bruce's passing in 2002, and hundreds have completed the training.